SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

    * [Kenneth Tran]() (Developer)

 ### **Acknowledgments**
-We would like to thank the organizers of the 2022 **SPARC** Codeathon and thank the **SPARC** Data Resource Center (DRC) teams for their guidance and help during this Codeathon.
+We would like to thank the organizers of the 2022 **SPARC FAIR** Codeathon as well as the **SPARC DRC** teams for their guidance and help during this Codeathon.
+Find out more about them in the About section!